oracle-livelabs/oci/terraform-infrastructure/network/network.md

 dns_label    = pubsubdnsBas
 ```

 This Public subnet serves as the designated subnet for hosting the Bastion instance, which will be created with the help of Terraform.
-The Public subnet will be configured to have direct access to the Private subnet, facilitating seamless communication between the Bastion and Webservers.The primary function of the Bastion instance existing in the Public subnet is to act as a secure gateway or jump host that provides privileged access to the Private subnet, allowing authorized addresses to establish secure remote connections from external networks, such as the internet, to the Bastion instance.
+The Public subnet will be configured to have direct access to the Private subnet, facilitating seamless communication between the Bastion and Web Servers.The primary function of the Bastion instance existing in the Public subnet is to act as a secure gateway or jump host that provides privileged access to the Private subnet, allowing authorized addresses to establish secure remote connections from external networks, such as the internet, to the Bastion instance.

 ![picture6](images/pub02sub.png)

-While defining the Subnets there were serveral attributes being called and defined.
+While defining the Subnets there were several attributes being called and defined.
 The display\_name variable was used to provide the Subnets with a user-defined name that will be displayed on the OCI console.
-The cidr\_block variable assigned a specific CIDR block to the Subnets, defining thier IP address range.
+The cidr\_block variable assigned a specific CIDR block to the Subnets, defining their IP address range.
 Additionally, the dns\_label variable was utilized to assign a DNS label to the Subnets, which serves as a basis for generating the Subnet's DNS Domain Names.

 Within each Subnet data block there are other attributes that help define the configuration of the Subnet.
-Amoung these attributes, the is\_subnet\_private value determined whether the Subnet defined is public or private.
+Among these attributes, the is\_subnet\_private value determined whether the Subnet defined is public or private.
 If the value is set to true, the subnet created will indeed be private.
 However if the value is set to false, the subnet created will be public.

 The data block also specifies the VCN in which the subnet will exist, making use of the vcn\_data variable.
 By doing so, it established the association between the subnets and the parent VCN.

 Lastly, the subnets required the attachment of both a Security List and Route Table.
 These attachments are facilitated through the sl\_data variable for Security List and rl\_data variable for Route table.
-These atrributes serve as the backbone of the subnet configuration, providing Terraform with the required information needed to orchestrate and create the subnets on an OCI environment.You have now defined a VCN with private and public subnets in the Terraform environment.
+These attributes serve as the backbone of the subnet configuration, providing Terraform with the required information needed to orchestrate and create the subnets on an OCI environment.You have now defined a VCN with private and public subnets in the Terraform environment.

-## Task 2: Defining Secuirty Lists in Terraform for Private and Public subnets.
+## Task 2: Defining Security Lists in Terraform for Private and Public subnets.

-**1. Defining a Security List for the Private subnet hosting the Web servers**

-In the terrafrom.tfvars file, navigate to the sl\_params data structure.
+1. In the terraform.tfvars file, navigate to the sl\_params data structure.
 Within the sl\_params you will see that there is combination of data blocks which define ingress and egress rules for the private and public subnets defined in the previous task.

 The first set of ingress and egress rules being defined are attached to the private subnet.
 This was achieved by utilizing the sl_data variable and specifying the oci-priv-sl data block as its value.
 This section encompasses the creation of the Security List along with defining the associated ingress and egress rules.

-Copy the variable strings below and paste it into the first set of empty curly brackets within the ingress\_rules list of the oci-priv-sl data block.
+2. Copy the variable strings below and paste it into the first set of empty curly brackets within the ingress\_rules list of the oci-priv-sl data block.

 ```
 <copy>